FormidableLabs/nuka-carousel/.changeset/tall-ghosts-act.md

 'nuka-carousel': minor
 ---

-adds d3-ease transitions to carousel
+adds the ability to use custom easing functions for the animations via `easing` and `edgeEasing`